bunchesofdonald/general/resume.md

 ## Experience

-### Software Engineer, Safari Books Online
+### Senior Software Engineer, Safari Books Online
 Beaverton, OR — November 2012 to Present
+Promoted from Software Engineer, December 2015

 ### Developer III, The Nerdery
 Minneapolis, MN — March 2012 to October 2013
-Promoted from Developer II in March 2013
+Promoted from Developer II, March 2013

 I lead over a dozen projects and contributed to 70+ different projects, as a team member, mentor and consultant.
 My primary focus was Python, specializing